Frequently Asked Questions about Student Loans & Grants

 Please see StudentAid BC Funding and Split Enrolment in the Student Loan General Information section on this website.

 Sometimes, a student loan does not cover the full amount of tuition, either because of family resources or the cost of the program, so be sure to read your assessment letter carefully as it will outline how much assistance you will receive.
-Also see the Resources and Money Matters sections on this website.
+Also, see the WorkStudy Program, External Funding and Financial Advising.

 If I'm living away from home, am I considered independent for government student aid purposes?